nass15456/CTFs/DaVinciCTF/Desintegrated_RSA.md

 According to the description we know that's we are given public key (n,e) and the prime p which contain 2 errors.

-It could be one of 2 cases :
+It could be one of following cases :

 * the author swaped 2 bits so we can use one loop
 * 2 bits are written wrongly (0 insted of 1 and vice versa) => require two loops